darshkaushik/cough-it/README.md

 At first, we created a backend server using Node.js and Express.js and deployed the Node.js server in AWS EC2 instance.
 The server then receives the audio file in Base64 encoded form from the android client through a POST request API call.
 After that, the file is getting converted to .wav file through a module in terminal through command.
 After successfully, generating the .wav file, we put that .wav file as argument in the pre-processor which is a python script.
 Then we call the IBM Watson Machine Learning to get the predictions and the Node.js application then sends the predictions back to the android counterpart to the endpoint.

+## Constraints
+As we are using IBM Cloud lite plan for our database and ML model deployment.
+Our resources are limited as a student.
+We might run out of database storage for the Cloudant service.

+Also, our ML model is deployed on IBM cloud and hence, there might be issues if we run out of capacity per unit for our deployed model.

+In such cases, please contact us at team.cought.it@gmail.com so that we can resume the services in one or both of the cases.
+Though we will keep monitoring all the usages and will make sure that our services are up and running.

+You can always check out our walkthrough video for detailed flow of the app for the reference.

 ## How to Install

 ### **Android Client**